The skin naturally undergoes many changes as we age.

 If your skin has always been on the dry side, chances are that the dryness might slightly worsen as you enter your 30s.
 At this point, it might not be such a bad idea to skip the morning cleanse and incorporate this step in your evening routine instead.

 You can probably get away with only swiping a damp cotton disk with a gentle and hydrating toner across your face in the morning.
-A toner will balance the pH level of your skin and it will remove any residue of products and sweat from throughout the night.
+A toner will balance your skin’s pH level and remove any residue of products and sweat from throughout the night.

 If your skin has always been oily, you will probably notice a mild difference as your skin will slowly start to lean towards the dry side as you enter your 30s.